wolfmanjm/wolfhbot/README.md

 * [animation of the scissor lift concept](http://blog.wolfman.com/files/scissor-lift.gif)
 * [Scissor Lift prototype in action](http://youtu.be/5y0PBw3Y6yg)

-Recently re wired to be Corexy, the six idlers are grooved 5mm bearings that bolt directly to the extrusion on the Xgantry.
+Recently re wired to be Corexy rathe rthan HBot.

+The four idlers on the XGantry are grooved 5mm bearings that bolt directly to the extrusion slots.
+One of the X carriage bearings is raised 10mm to keep the lines parallel.

 The four end idlers are grooved 5mm bearings that are screwed directly into the tapped center of the vertical extrusion.
 This provides very